icon

 Get in touch with nature when you gather for a picnic at Kanching Rainforest Waterfall.
 A multi-tiered waterfall that is located at Kanching Rainforest Reserve, you'll spot many locals enjoying their weekend picnic here.
 Whether you're here to swim in the waterfall or practice your photography skills, every moment spent will be worthwhile.

-#HHWT Tip: There are limited parking spaces at Kanching Forest Reserve.
+HHWT Tip: There are limited parking spaces at Kanching Forest Reserve.
 We recommend that you arrive early if you're planning a weekend visit.

-4. Taman Lembah Kiara
+4. Kiara Hills TTDI

 Make your way to Taman Tun Dr Ismail (TTDI) to stumble upon a local recreational park named Taman Lembah Kiara.
 Complete with a play area, picnic tables and gazebos, it's a lovely place for a weekend picnic.
 Once done, burn those calories with a stroll to the small manmade waterfall and lake.
 Since the hillside is pretty dense, challenge your kids to spot lizards, squirrels and monkeys.